Discover more from Nicolas Bustamante

 I ignored the space until 2018, when our first teammate, Antoine Riard, started to contribute to the Lightning Network, a protocol to make instant and cheap Bitcoin payments.
 Bitcoin has survived, and my friends kept building on Ethereum despite a 90% drop in price.
 Speculation had dried out, and promising use cases were emerging.
 I started running a Bitcoin and Lightning Node on the weekend to understand the state of the technology.

-Fast forward, I moved to San Francisco in August 2021 and decided to launch my next venture in crypto!
+Fast forward, I moved to San Francisco and decided to explore the space in 2022.
 I was thrilled to join revolutionary young builders working on decentralizing the Internet and improving our financial system.

-Most of my friends were building on Ethereum and Solana, so I jumped on the bandwagon.
+Most friends were building on Ethereum and Solana, so I looked at these options.
 I made it clear that I wasn't interested in building for speculative use cases.
-In my opinion, trading is a negative-sum game in which market participants lose their savings while exchanges and intermediaries capture gigantic fees.
+In my opinion, trading is a negative-sum game in which unsophisticated market participants lose their savings while exchanges and intermediaries capture gigantic, and often hidden, fees.

 The unfortunate truth is that the current crypto killer feature is the creation of a global, permissionless, gigantic casino of worthless digital assets.
 This is quite far from the ideas of decentralization, privacy, and unstoppable digital assets we read in The Sovereign Individual.

 Those ideals are worth fighting for, so I started to believe that speculative use cases were temporary anomalies.
 Yes, token pumps and dumps were disgusting, but tomorrow we will have equity tokens that are way better than the current paper shares.
 Yes, NFT collections of ugly profile pics are useless - a guy bought a picture of a rock for $1.8M lol - but it's the premise of NFT as digital property rights on a decentralized and open ledger!